Rhetos/Rhetos-wiki/Read-only-data-structures.md

 Task:

-> Allow the client application to get the total number of comment for a given book.
+> Allow the client application to get the total number of chapters for a given book.

 Solution: